 This summary is about ways to control cancer pain in adults.

-Pain can be managed before, during, and after diagnostic and treatment procedures.
+Pain can be managed before, during, and after tests and procedures.

-Many diagnostic and treatment procedures are painful.
-It helps to start pain control before the procedure begins.
+Some tests and procedures are painful.
+It helps to start pain control before a procedure begins.
 Some drugs may be used to help you feel calm or fall asleep.
-Treatments such as imagery or relaxation can also help control pain and anxiety related to treatment.
-Knowing what will happen during the procedure and having a relative or friend stay with you may also help lower anxiety.
+Therapies such as imagery or relaxation can also help control pain and anxiety related to treatment.
+Knowing what will happen during the procedure and having a family member or friend stay with you may also help lower anxiety.

 Different cancer treatments may cause specific types of pain.

 Patients may have different types of pain depending on the treatments they receive, including:

 Peripheral neuropathy is a type of pain that can be caused by chemotherapy.

 Peripheral neuropathy is a nerve problem that can cause pain, numbness, and tingling in the hands and feet.
 Patients on chemotherapy may have chemotherapy-induced peripheral neuropathy (CIPN).
 In some patients, CIPN may continue after chemotherapy has ended.

 Studies of drugs and natural products used to treat CIPN have shown mixed results.
 Duloxetine is a drug that has been studied to treat CIPN.

 Studies of acupuncture for CIPN have been reported.
 See the Chemotherapy-induced peripheral neuropathy section in the PDQ summary on Acupuncture for information about these studies.